 Many nickel alloys are susceptible to hydrogen embrittlement.
-Nickel alloys should be avoided unless the user verifies the alloy is suitable for hydrogen gas service.
+Nickel alloys should be avoided unless the user verifies the alloy is suitable for syngas gas service.
 Monel K-500 and Inconel X-750 which are precipitation hardened alloys may be used with hardness limits in subcomponents where high strength is required.
 Again, modest strength levels and avoidance of high nickel levels are worth noting.
+Nickel alloys also suffer from a high propensity to form carbonyls.
+Alloys with less than 50% Nickel, such as the Incoloy may be acceptable.